 Best sleeping position for baby

 Which crib your baby sleeps in is important, but it’s much more important to ensure that the baby sleeps on its back.
 Their feet should be at the bottom, with the sheets tucked in around his armpits.
-This method is called “feet to foot,” and it keeps the baby from slipping into the sheets and overheating or suffocating.
+This method is called “feet to foot,” It keeps the baby from slipping into the sheets and overheating or suffocating.
 Babies are just safer on their backs, and this position greatly reduces the risk of SIDS (sudden infant death syndrome, or cot death).

 Room temperature and bedding